-Learners' Competencies: Learners' competencies in the digital environment profoundly influence the role of lecturers in guiding and adjusting teaching methods.
-Key include self-learning and self-management: Learners need to plan, set goals, and manage their time effectively without direct supervision from lecturers.
-As a result, lecturers must shift their role to supporting the development of self-learning skills.
+- Learners' competencies: Learners' competencies in the digital environment profoundly influence the role of lecturers in guiding and adjusting teaching methods, including self-learning and self-management.
+Learners need to plan, set goals, and manage their time effectively without direct supervision from lecturers.
+As a result, lecturers must shift their role to support the development of self-learning skills.
 Technological skills: Learners must be skillful at using digital learning tools.
 Without these skills, lecturers would need to provide their learners with further technical support, reducing time for teaching.
-Online interaction and communication: Learners must communicate effectively through online platforms.
+Regarding online interaction and communication, learners must communicate effectively through online platforms.
 If challenges arise, lecturers should assist in enhancing interactions.
-Adaptation to new learning methods: Learners need to quickly adapt to methods such as video-based learning and virtual simulations.
+In terms of adaptation to new learning methods, learners need to quickly adapt to methods such as video-based learning and virtual simulations.
 Lecturers should design content that aligns with learners' capabilities of absorption.
-Information search and evaluation: Learners need the skills to filter reliable information from the Internet.
+Regarding information search and evaluation, learners need the skills to filter reliable information from the Internet.
 Lecturers should guide them in developing analytical and evaluation skills for credible information.
-Motivation and emotional management: Online learning can lead to feelings of loneliness and loss of motivation.
+About motivation and emotional management, online learning can lead to feelings of loneliness and loss of motivation.
 Lecturers must create a positive environment and provide emotional support to learners.
 Learners' competencies in the digital environment not only directly impact learning effectiveness but also shape how lecturers develop and implement their roles.
-Solid learner foundations enable lecturers to focus on content development, while more support can be provided when necessary.
+Solid learner foundations enable lecturers to focus on content development, while more support can be provided when necessary.25

-Supporting Technology: Supporting technology in the digital teaching environment plays a crucial role, directly influencing how lecturers deliver instructions.
+- Supporting technology: Supporting technology in the digital teaching environment plays a crucial role, directly influencing how lecturers deliver instructions.
 Online teaching tools: Platforms such as Zoom, Teams, and Meet enable flexible online classes and group meetings but require lecturers to familiarize themselves and adapt their teaching methods.
 Learning Management Systems (LMS): Tools like Moodle and Canvas help lecturers manage courses, assign tasks, and grade efficiently but demand strong user proficiency.
 Assessment tools: Applications like Google Forms and Kahoot allow lecturers to quickly assess, provide feedback, and personalize guidance.
 Online resource repositories: A diverse range of online materials supports research and self-study; however, lecturers must curate reliable sources.
 Collaboration tools: Platforms like Google Docs create collaborative learning environments, requiring lecturers to support and guide teamwork skills.
 AI applications: AI tools enable personalized learning and progress tracking but require lecturers to understand their operation thoroughly.
 Virtual Reality (VR): VR offers immersive and interactive learning experiences, especially for practical subjects, but lecturers need skills to use these tools and prepare suitable content.
-Technology requires lecturers to continuously update their skills, take on roles as guides, and support learners in developing self-learning and digital competencies.
+Technology requires lecturers to continuously update their skills, take on roles as guides, and support learners in developing self-learning and digital competencies.26